 (often lowercase) the entire body of Jewish law and tradition comprising the laws of the Bible, the oral law as transcribed in the legal portion of the Talmud, and subsequent legal codes amending or modifying traditional precepts to conform to contemporary conditions.

 a law or tradition established by the Halakhah.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

-As a Jew committed to halakhah, I admit I do not understand this calculus.The Chief Rabbinate Proves Jews Would Be Better Off without It | Gershom Gorenberg | October 21, 2013 | THE DAILY BEAST
+As a Jew committed to Halakhah, I admit I do not understand this calculus.The Chief Rabbinate Proves Jews Would Be Better Off without It | Gershom Gorenberg | October 21, 2013 | THE DAILY BEAST

-Traditional teaching was, however, not confined to halakhah.
+Traditional teaching was, however, not confined to Halakhah.

-The halakhah was by no means inferior in prestige to the written Law.
+The Halakhah was by no means inferior in prestige to the written Law.